 Two hours is plenty of time to explore this section of the park.
 Not realizing the grandeur to come, I dawdled, taking tons of photos.
 The shifting colors and vistas were extraordinary!

 With a bus to catch, I was forced to hustled through this part, even though I wanted desperately to linger.
 Give yourself between two and three hours to revel in the Lower Lakes’ verdant scenery.

 The weather was perfect during my visit to Plitvice Lakes National Park, but heavy rains and flooding overnight meant that the Lower Lakes were closed the very next day.
 Given that the water often flows directly under the wooden boardwalks, I certainly wouldn’t want to take the risk!

 Although there are several hotels in or near the park, I rented what turned out to be the nicest apartment of the entire trip to Croatia.
 Apartment King’s kindly owners thought of everything, from multi-country plug adapters and a first aid kit, to “do not disturb” door signs and free wine and chocolates.
-The whole place, including towels and bedding, felt brand-new and I very much wanted to stay longer – if only to play with the owner’s adorable puppy!
-But the next morning I drove through the mountains to Rovinj after stopping at Restaurant Degenija for breakfast.
-I recommend ordering the eggs and bacon.
+The whole place, including towels and bedding, felt brand-new and I very much wanted to stay longer.
+But the next morning I continued my journey through the mountains to Rovinj after stopping at Restaurant Degenija for breakfast.